Dr. Bryan Hurlbutt

 After years of preparation and seeking the Lord’s direction, Bryan moved to Utah in 2004 for the sole purpose of founding Lifeline Community.
 Born and raised in upstate New York, Bryan received his bachelor’s degree in religious education from Davis College in Johnson City, New York, and his master’s degree in theology from Dallas Theological Seminary.
 His doctorate of ministry from Talbot School of Theology focused on how worldview, philosophy, and culture relate to the local church, which culminated in the release of his first book, Tasty Jesus: Liberating Christ from the Power of our Predilections, published by Wipf and Stock.
 A true scholar and pastor at heart, Bryan longs to merge the life of the mind with life in the Spirit.
 His primary passion in ministry is discipleship, as evidenced by the various ministries at Lifeline, with the intended result that Lifeline be the kind of church that no one ever outgrows.
 Bryan is married to Jennifer and they have three daughters.
 He is an avid runner, a devout Syracuse Orange fan, and his favorite hobby is discussing world views and theology at ANY time in ANY place.

-Although Michael’ s educational pursuits resulted in degrees in speech and communication, the Lord placed him in church and missions administration, leading him from Chicago to Utah in 2001.
+Although Michael’s educational pursuits resulted in degrees in speech and communication, the Lord placed him in church and missions administration, leading him from Chicago to Utah in 2001.
 In one way or another, Michael has been involved in full-time ministry for his entire adulthood.
 Add to that the fact that he’s a PK (pastor's kid), and one could say that it’s basically been his life.
 After many years in many churches, Michael believes that Utah is the greatest mission field in America and that Lifeline is most strategically and theologically equipped to make an impact, and he is honored and humbled to play a role in such a powerful ministry.
-He wakes up every morning astounded that he gets to be married to his wife, Victoria, and a father to their two sons.
-His personal interests include tennis, running, nature, travel, the arts, and anything to do with his family.
-Yet his greatest hobby by far is FOOD, which explains the importance of running.
+He has been married to Victoria since 1988 and they have two grown sons.
+His personal interests include cycling, tennis, nature, travel, the arts, and anything to do with his family.
+Yet his greatest hobby by far is FOOD, which explains the importance of cycling.

 Rob graduated from the University of Utah in 1992, married in 1993, attended seminary in 1994, and began a construction business in 1996 while training for pastoral ministry under the guidance of North Hills Community Church in Greenville, South Carolina.
 Needless to say, he doesn’t waste time.
 Rob has a pastor’s heart that longs for people to absorb the Gospel into every area of life, as displayed in numerous capacities such as children’s ministry, small groups, and new visitor integration.
 Rob and his wife, Melissa, have five children, and they can muster up a mean southern barbecue.
 He enjoys hunting and fishing in the great outdoors of Utah, and has also been known to build a thing or two.